 Welcome to our review of the Dometic Coolmatic CRX50 fridge.
-We’ve been using this campervan refrigerator for nearly a year now so feel well placed to give you a proper lowdown on it.
+We’ve been using this campervan refrigerator for well over a year now so feel well placed to give you a proper lowdown on it.

 Dometic Coolmatic CRX50

 In this blog post we’ll be covering all the pros and cons of the Dometic Coolmatic CRX50.
 Giving you details about the specific features.
 Plus running through the wider considerations you’ll want to have when making a choice about which camper fridge is best for you.

 The first thing to understand is that a campervan refrigerator is going to be different to the refrigerator you would have in a house.
 Not only in size, but also in how it is powered.

 And you’ll need to make a decision about which motorhome refrigerator to get fairly early on during your van build.
 This is because it will determine your kitchen cabinetry design and electrical system size.

 If you are building out a van for more than just the odd weekend getaway, or like us to live in full time, your van conversion fridge isn’t something you really want to compromise on.
 A quality and efficient model is 100% the way forward.

 Cheaper older models can be a huge drain on your batteries, especially during hot summers and cold winters when you have heating on.
 This is because the warmer the ambient temperature is in your van, the harder the camper refrigerator will need to work.

 However, campervan fridges are really quite expensive.
 So it’s well worth putting some time and consideration into your purchase to find the right one for you.